AucaCoyan/blog/src/content/blog/goal.md

 ## first and foremost, to have my notes uploaded to the web.

-I take notes on the courses, stackoverflow searches, tips I see in TikTok, shorts of YouTube, and simple good ideas I find in general.
+I take notes on the courses, StackOverflow searches, tips I see in TikTok, shorts of YouTube, and simple good ideas I find in general.

 ## next in line, to express my beliefs about how we can all produce content in a better way (especially welcoming for newcomers!)